apptainer/singularity-userdocs/environment_and_metadata.rst

 -----------------------------

-When you build a container with Singularity you might *bootstrap* from a library or docker image, or using Linux distribution bootstrap tools such as ``debootstrap``, ``yum`` etc.
+When you build a container with Singularity you might *bootstrap* from a library or Docker image, or using Linux distribution bootstrap tools such as ``debootstrap``, ``yum`` etc.

 When using ``debootstrap``, ``yum`` etc. you are starting from a fresh install of a Linux distribution into your container.
 No specific environment variables will be set.
-If you are using a ``library`` or ``docker`` source then you may inherit environment variables from your base image.
+If you are using a ``library`` or ``Docker`` source then you may inherit environment variables from your base image.

-If I build a singularity container from the image ``docker://python:3.7`` then when I run the container I can see that the ``PYTHON_VERSION`` variable is set in the container:
+If I build a singularity container from the image ``Docker://python:3.7`` then when I run the container I can see that the ``PYTHON_VERSION`` variable is set in the container:

 .. code-block::